eghouti/eghouti.github.io/cfp.md

 The authors have to follow the instructions listed below when submitting thier contributions:

-- Use the ICLR LaTex [template](https://github.com/ICLR/Master-Template/raw/master/archive/iclr2021.zip) to prepare the manuscrit.
+- Use the ICLR LaTeX [template](https://github.com/ICLR/Master-Template/raw/master/archive/iclr2021.zip) to prepare the manuscript.
 - Papers should not be longer than 4 pages, including figures and tables, and excluding references.
 - Do not report author names since the review is double blind.
 - Published work in the main ICLR conference are not accepted for a submition into the workshop.
 Papers that violate this rule will be rejected.
-- Manuscrits should be submitted using the CMT system.
+- Manuscripts should be submitted using the CMT system.

 # Scope and Topics